 \Please contact the Guidance Office if you are interested in taking the ASVAB.
-This year's ASVAB will tentatively be held on October 24, 2023.
+This year's ASVAB will tentatively be held on October 22, 2024 at Tomahawk High School.

 College/Facility Visits

 By visiting a college campus, work facility, or other organization, students can often determine whether or not it is a right fit for them.
 Many students with plans for college have said this was one of the primary factors that helped them decide what school they wanted to attend.
 Most students begin visiting colleges their junior year, but it is never too early to start college visits!
 Feeling comfortable on a campus and finding your "home away from home" is one key to making a successful transition.